Nonlinear thermal and thermoelectric transport from quantum geometry

-Second, various 2D materials offer potential platforms for experimental verification of our nonlinear relations.
+Second, various 2D materials offer potential platforms for experimental verification of our nonlinear relations~\cite{Ghosh2025Thermopower}.
 For example, our results on bilayer graphene suggest that this system near the band bottom supports a large Berry curvature induced thermoelectric response.
 Transition-metal dichalcogenides (TMDCs), with time-reversal symmetry and large Berry curvature, are also ideal for testing Berry curvature dipole effects~\cite{zhou2022isospin,You2018dipole}.
 Though $C_{3z}$ symmetry forbids such dipoles, applying strain can break this symmetry and induce a Berry curvature dipole response.
 Similar considerations apply to $\rm MnTe$ which is a $\cal PT$ symmetric antiferromagnet and one can verify the relations between quantum-metric-dipole induced thermoelectric coefficients~\cite{QMDnature,QMDscience}.

 Third, our results also suggest new measurements that will further elucidate topological materials.
-For example, given the large spontaneous Hall response that has been measured in the Weyl-Kondo semimetal Ce$_3$Bi$_4$Pd$_3$~\cite{Dzsaber2021Giant}, one of the Wiedemann-Franz relation we have unconvered, Eq.~(\ref{WF-BCD2}), suggests that $L_{1,22}^{a, bc}$, the nonlinear Nernst response, will elucidate the Weyl-Kondo semimetal physics.
+For example, given the large spontaneous Hall response that has been measured in the Weyl-Kondo semimetal Ce$_3$Bi$_4$Pd$_3$~\cite{Dzsaber2021Giant}, one of the Wiedemann-Franz relation we have uncovered, Eq.~(\ref{WF-BCD2}), suggests that $L_{1,22}^{a, bc}$, the nonlinear Nernst response, will elucidate the Weyl-Kondo semimetal physics.
 Another set of the relationships, Eqs.~(\ref{WF-BCD1},\ref{WF-BCD3}), suggest how $L_{2,22}^{a, bc}$ and $L_{2,11}^{a, bc}$, the nonlinear thermal Hall and nonlinear Ettingshausen effects, will inform the further understanding of Weyl-Kondo semimetals.
 Moreover, our results lead us to propose $L_{2,12}^{a, bc}$, the nonlinear response under the joint thermal and electrical drive, as a new means of probing the Weyl-Kondo semimetallicity.

 Finally, our work lays the groundwork for further studies of the nonlinear thermal and thermoelectric effects.
 One promising direction concerns the behavior in the fully nonequilibrium regime, in analogy with their nonlinear charge Hall counterparts~\cite{sur2024fully}.
-Another is to explore the extent to which these relations persist in the presence of interactions, as they do for the conventional Wiedemann-Franz law.
+Another is to explore the extent to which these relations persist in the presence of interactions, as they do for the conventional Wiedemann-Franz law, and in emergent states of matter.

 \blue{\emph{Acknowledgment}}--- We thank Haoyu Hu, Silke Paschen, and Fang Xie for useful discussions.
 The work has been supported by the NSF under Grant No. DMR-2220603 (conceptualization and kinetic equations analysis), by the AFOSR under Grant No. FA9550-21-1-0356 (model calculations), by the Robert A. Welch Foundation Grant No. C-1411 (Q.S.) and the Vannevar Bush Faculty Fellowship ONR-VB N00014-23-1-2870 (Q.S.).
 Y.X. was supported by the NSF CAREER DMR-2339623 and the Robert A. Welch Foundation Grant No. C-2219.
 The majority of the computational calculations have been performed on the Shared University Grid at Rice funded by NSF under Grant EIA-0216467, a partnership between Rice University, Sun Microsystems, and Sigma Solutions, Inc., the Big-Data Private-Cloud Research Cyberinfrastructure MRI-award funded by NSF under Grant No. CNS-1338099, and the Extreme Science and Engineering Discovery Environment (XSEDE) by NSF under Grant No. DMR170109.